 Examples include frontal teaching (in a classroom or remotely online), discussion groups (again, in person or virtual), and scheduled, hands-on practice (physical or digital).
 Everyone begins and ends together, at the same time.

 While there is usually a deadline by when this part of the training needs to be accomplished, within that time frame, the learner is free to choose their schedule.
 For example, let’s say that the trainee must watch an online video about a manufacturing process and then complete an online questionnaire about what they watched.
 This assignment is given at 10 am on Tuesday and must be completed by 10 am on Wednesday.
-The student chooses any time during that window to do the work.
+It’s self paced and the student chooses any time during that window to do the work.

 Thus, blended training mixes and matches some of everything.